Malaysia pulls out of Hong Kong football friendly over protest worries

 The friendly is the latest sporting event impacted by the unrest after organisers of the prestigious Hong Kong Open women's tennis tournament postponed next month's competition, while a golf tournament and a horse racing meet have also been axed.

+A Facebook post by the FAM said it will only be able to travel to Hong Kong in the future "once the situation is back to normal".

-The Malaysian official said the Hong Kong Football Association had rejected an offer to move the match to Malaysia, and said he hoped it would still go ahead in the Chinese city at a later date.
+Mr Ramalingam said the Hong Kong Football Association (HKFA) had rejected an offer to move the match to Malaysia, and said he hoped it would still go ahead in the Chinese city at a later date.

+"The Hong Kong Football Association regrets to announce that the international friendly match between Hong Kong and Malaysia, which is scheduled on Oct 15 is now cancelled after Football Association of Malaysia submitted a written notice to HKFA on Sep 25, announcing that their incapability of visiting Hong Kong," the association said.

-The HKFA "attempted to negotiate with the Malaysia side, however both sides failed to reach any positive results at the end", it said.
+The HKFA "attempted to negotiate with the Malaysia side, however both sides failed to reach any positive results at the end", it added.

 In addition to sporting events, the protests have forced the cancellation or postponement of a growing number of performances in Hong Kong, from K-pop concerts to stand-up comedy.

-Hong Kong's protests were triggered by alarm over a controversial Bill, since scrapped, to allow extraditions to mainland China but have since morphed into a broader movement for greater democratic freedoms.
+Hong Kong's protests were triggered by alarm over a controversial Bill, since scrapped, to allow extraditions to mainland China.
+Those protests have since morphed into a broader movement for greater democratic freedoms.

 Under a deal signed with Britain ahead of the city's 1997 handover to China, Hong Kong is allowed to keep its unique freedoms for 50 years.